Verifying Operative

 ◉ net-monitoring MONITOR

-Three isolated Docker networks. net-core for service communication. net-ai is air-gapped (internal:true) so AI models cannot reach the internet at runtime. net-monitoring isolates the security stack from service traffic. n8n bridges net-core and net-ai.
+Four Docker networks total: three isolated bridges plus one host-mode interface for the edge tunnel. net-core for service communication. net-ai is air-gapped (internal:true) so AI models cannot reach the internet at runtime. net-monitoring isolates the security stack from service traffic.
+The edge tunnel runs on host network mode so it can bind low-level sockets without exposing ports to the public internet. n8n bridges net-core and net-ai.
 Event handler bridges net-core and net-monitoring.

 ◉ n8n SOAR SOAR

-PostgreSQL stores workflow state with encrypted-at-rest storage and daily automated backups. n8n orchestrates 15 SOAR workflows across 16 integrated services: incident response, health monitoring, compliance checks, and operational intelligence.
+PostgreSQL stores workflow state with encrypted-at-rest storage and daily automated backups.
+The pgvector extension powers Squire RAG retrieval over the GRC corpus. n8n orchestrates 14 SOAR workflows across 16 integrated services: incident response, health monitoring, compliance checks, content pipelines, and operational intelligence.

 ◉ Ollama LLM